Skip to main content

 1) Basic User Interface: Ansible initially lacked a graphical user interface (GUI), relying solely on the command line.
 While it has since introduced web-based interfaces like AWX and Ansible Tower, they still require improvement.
 The GUI interfaces cover about 85% of tasks achievable through the command line, and synchronization issues between GUI and CLI actions can lead to conflicting results.

-2) Lack of State Management: Ansible lacks a concept of state, unlike some other automation tools like Puppet.
+2) Lack of State Management: Unlike some other automation tools, Ansible lacks a concept of state.
 It doesn’t track dependencies or maintain a detailed catalog of configurations, making it less suitable for scenarios requiring strict state management.

 3) Limited Windows Support: Ansible offers limited support for Windows.
 Although it can manage Windows hosts, it relies on native PowerShell remoting rather than SSH, necessitating a Linux control machine for managing Windows hosts.
 This limitation hinders seamless cross-platform management.